-Why is my crochet so tight?
 When my crochet stitches get too tight, it’s usually because I’ve created too much tension in my yarn by holding it too firmly.
 But this isn’t always the case.
 Tight crochet stitches can be a result of the type or size of hook or yarn, the technique you’re using or even in some cases the stitch style itself.
-Today I’ll share my top tips for working out why your crochet is so tight, and how to adjust your crocheting to make sure it’s looser next time around.
+Today I’ll share my top tips for working out why your project is so taut, and how to adjust your crocheting to make sure it’s looser next time around.

 - Why is my crochet so tight?